eclipse/ice/org.eclipse.ice.dev/org.eclipse.ice.dev.jsonschemaconverter/README.md

 }
 ```

-Taking the first example and converting it would give you (omitting some fields for sake of brevity):
+Taking the first example and converting it would give you (omitting some fields for the sake of brevity):

 ```
 [ {
   "element" : "Properties",